 Though agriculture has had a negative impact on soil health, biodiversity, and the climate in the past, it can be transformed into a powerful nature-based solution.
 That’s why, after taking a close look at our supply chain, we are investing in our partners, who develop more resilient systems for the future through regenerative farming.
 But what's so special about this practice?

-The future of the fashion industry is closely connected to the future of farming and agriculture.
-Furthermore, as responsible citizens, we need to care for our soil, which has been deeply impacted by chemical farming.
-By using materials sourced from regenerative farming, we are taking strong steps to protect our soil, so the foundation of life, remains healthy.
+The future of the fashion industry is closely connected to the future of agriculture.
+Furthermore, as responsible citizens, we need to care for our soil, which has been deeply impacted by the use of chemicals in farming.
+By using materials sourced from regenerative farming, we are taking strong steps to protect our soil and biodiversity, so the foundation of life, remains healthy.
 In the future, we aim to leverage nature-positive materials: by 2030 we will source 100% of our natural materials in accordance to regenerative farming principles or through closed-loop recycling.

 We have been working with various partners to drive the practice of regenerative farming forward for several years: SEKEM with Naturetex, an Egyptian sustainable development initiative that grows regenerative cotton with its network of small-scale farmers; ZQRX, a New Zealand-based regenerative wool fiber platform; and Raddis®Cotton, a cooperative of small and tribal farmers in South India using the highest level of regenerative agriculture methods for growing cotton in the holistic food & fiber Raddis®system.